loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

 - **TYPE**: Values describing the device.
 These are VENDOR:DEVICE:CLASS.
 These values are used when selecting a PCI device do to passthrough.
 - **NAME**: Name of the PCI device.

-To make use of one of the PCI devices in a VM a new option can be added selecting which device to use.
+To make use of one of the PCI devices in a VM, a new option can be added, selecting which device to use.
 For example this will ask for a ``Haswell-ULT HD Audio Controller``:

 .. code::